Jean Quinn, DW

 Members will receive notices and summaries of monthly meetings, important upcoming conferences related to social development, and meetings sponsored by the Committee on Social Development.
 Committee members prepare joint statements voicing the opinions of NGOs concerned with social development issues.
 NGOs interested in voicing their opinions on an international level can contribute ideas to these statements or sign on to the agreed Committee statements.
 After these statements have been circulated for endorsements, they are submitted to appropriate UN bodies and become official documents.

-Please download the Membership Form for the year 2021-2022 by clicking on: Membership form
+Please download the Membership Form for the year 2022-2023 by clicking on: Membership Form

-Let’s put people at the centre of development and pledge to make the eradication of poverty, full employment, and social integration the overriding objectives of development.
+Let’s put people at the center of development and pledge to make the eradication of poverty, full employment, and social integration the overriding objectives of development.